DanielYoon82/ActiveDirectory/README.md

 <h3>Actions Performed </h3>

 - Located the user's account in Active Directory
-- Unlocked the account
-- Reset the user's password
 - Enabled User must change password at next logon
 - Advised the user to create a strong, memorable password
-- Verified the account was accessible

 <br />